 My specialization in "walk and talk" therapy provides an opportunity to take therapy off the couch and into the outdoors.
 Walking, especially in nature, can help alleviate depression and anxiety while facilitating clearer thinking, broader perspectives, and an overall sense of well-being.
 (For more information see the "Walk and Talk" page.)

-Whether in the traditional office setting or in the open air, I do my best to adapt my ways of working to the needs and preferences of each individual client.
+Whether on the screen or out in nature, I do my best to adapt my style and approach to the needs and preferences of each individual client.